gamal-ahmed/verspaetung-navigation/README.md

 Concepts
   * Writing a RESTful service using annotation supports both XML and JSON request / response;
   * Demonstrates MockMVC test framework with associated libraries
-  * Build different layers to seperate the application into parts bussines logic , the data base reproistories and endpoint
+  * Build different layers to separate the application into parts bussines logic , the data base reproistories and endpoint

 ## How to Run